 This means that even if you are mentored, you will still find the content much much easier than it ‘should be’.
-This makes it difficult for Trion to award level appropriate rewards for low level content.
+This means you will not get truly level appropriate rewards for low level content.

 So tagging a low level zone event will give you some useful rewards, but it wont give you the same currencies that a zone event in a high level zone will (such as INTEL from PoA zones).

 They could fix this by reworking the mentoring system to ensure that a mentored player does the same damage as an actual player of that level, thus making all content the same difficulty, however with so many variables this is a hard task indeed.